 With a large university and several other higher education facilities, the city has a sizeable teenage / young adult population that needs to be catered to.
 Thus, there is plenty of night-time entertainment throughout the city.
 Watering holes are in plentiful supply, some being rowdier than other.
 However, there are also plenty of music bares or establishments that serve umbrella drinks for couples in love or adults.
 Additionally, Linz has good variety of eateries, ranging from cheap luncheonettes to upscale fine dining.
 Even the self-serve restaurants in department stores or furniture stores serve descent meals for a good price.

 Ever since Linz was The European Cultural Capital of 2009, the city has worked hard to preserve is place as one of the great cultural cities.
 It continues to stage a wide variety of culture venues.
-The Brucknerhaus festival and congress centre offers hundreds of different performances every year.
+One of the main venues is the Brucknerhaus festival and congress centre that offers hundreds of different performances every year.
 The Lentos Art Museum displays modern art inside, and a light show on the outside.
 Furthermore, to wrap up the shortlist we have to include the Ars Electronica Center (AEC), an electronic art centre.
 The list of cultural venues is of course much longer.
-Not merioning all, we can guarantee that Linz offers such a variety, that it should satisfy most peoples interests.
+Not metioning all, we can ensure you that Linz offers such a variety, that it should satisfy most peoples interests.

 A heart of steel

 Linz also has a slightly different tourist activity to offer than most other destinations.
-If you are into heavy industry or just would like to have a peak at what’s going on inside one of Europe’s leading steel plants, the voestalpine Stahlwelt offers visitors a great inside view (Exhibition and Plant tour) the world of steel.
+If you are into heavy industry or just would like to have a peak at what’s going on inside one of Europe’s leading steel plants, the voestalpine Stahlwelt.
+The steel plant offers visitors a great inside view (Exhibition and Plant tour) the world of steel.